rafaellopesdesa/NtupleTools/dataTuple/README.md

     6. If job is done, do quality checks.
 If fails, delete the output, mark for submission, and on to step 5.
 (JASON)
     7. If passes quality checks, then update the done list and we're done.
 (JASON)
   5. Submit all jobs marked for submission.
-    1. Submit them
+    1. Update failure list if needed
-    2. Verify jobs submitted properly
+    2. Submit them
     3. Update submit list

 ####To Do: